Gaven Martin: Education and career

-Awards and honours
+Honours and awards

 Martin became a fellow of the Royal Society of New Zealand in 1997.
 In 2001, he won the James Cook Fellowship of the RSNZ; he also won the Hector Memorial Medal of the RSNZ in 2008.
 He was an invited speaker at the 2010 International Congress of Mathematicians.

 In 2012, he became one of the inaugural fellows of the American Mathematical Society.
 He was made a Foreign Member of the Finnish Academy of Science and Letters in 2016.